 If you’re a handy home owner, it’s possible to fix many simple repair problems yourself.
 But keep in mind that safety comes first.
 With basic tools such as wire strippers, pliers, diagonal cutters (dikes), screwdrivers (flat and Phillips head), a hammer, a plug tester and an electrical circuit tester, you can fix small electrical problems.
 If the problem is with a faulty appliance, Prime Electric will be happy to troubleshoot and fix these issues for you.

 At Prime Electric, we do offer free over-the-phone estimates.
 In some cases, we may need to come out to your home or business to diagnose the problem that you are having.
 If this is the case, we do charge a reasonable assessment fee to get a better understanding of the problem.
 At that time, we will be able to provide you with an estimate.
 If you choose to have the work done with us, we will happily apply the assessment fee to the job cost.
-Give us a call to get a free over-the-phone estimate, or book an appointment now in real time by clicking the "Get My Free Estimate" link on the top of the page.
+Give us a call to get a free over-the-phone estimate, or book an appointment now in real time by clicking the "Book Now" link on the top of the page.